-The revised Framework requires the Bank, as a standardised registered bank, to increase its Total Capital ratio to 16% over a sevenyear transitional period.
-The Bank's Total Capital ratio was 12.56% as at 31 December 2019.
-This means the revised Framework requires the Bank to increase its Total Capital ratio by 3.44% over the transitional period.
+The revised Framework requires the Bank, as a standardised registered bank, to increase its Total Capital ratio to 16% over a seven-year transitional period, being from 1 July 2021.
+The Bank's Total Capital ratio is 13.39% as at 30 June 2022.
+This means the revised Framework requires the Bank to increase its Total Capital ratio by 2.61% over the transitional period.